cbarrick/CircularBuffer/README.md

 #### Arguments
 - `chunk` *(String | Buffer)*: The data to be written.
 - `encoding` *(String)*: If `chunk` is a string, how it should be encoded on the buffer.
 If `chunk` is a buffer, this is ignored.
-Note that unlike the other methods, the string `"buffer"` is not a valid encoding.
-If you set "buffer" as the default encoding, then you must specify an encoding when writing strings.
+If the encoding is `null`, utf8 is used.
+The default is set by the constructor.

 -----